Here are the lecture notes for Session 3: Directives, Pipes & Services (2 hours) with a step-by-step hands-on guide.

 Update

-:<p [ngClass]="{'highlight': isHighlighted}">This text changes color.</p> <p [ngStyle]="{'color': isHighlighted ? 'blue' : 'black'}">Styled text!</p> <button (click)="toggleHighlight()">Toggle Highlight</button>
+app.component.htmlwithngClassandngStyle:<p [ngClass]="{'highlight': isHighlighted}">This text changes color.</p> <p [ngStyle]="{'color': isHighlighted ? 'blue' : 'black'}">Styled text!</p> <button (click)="toggleHighlight()">Toggle Highlight</button> -

 Add styles in

-:.highlight { color: red; font-weight: bold; }
+app.component.css:.highlight { color: red; font-weight: bold; }

-✅ Run ng serve
+✅ Run ng serve and test the changes!

 Step 3: Creating a Custom Directive